ISO Setting: ISO

 Sensitivity to light is expressed by the ISO number (recommended exposure index).
 The larger the number, the higher the sensitivity.

 - ISO (ISO) on the control wheel → select desired setting.

 - You can also select MENU → (Camera Settings1) → [ISO Setting] → [ISO].

-- You can change the value by 1/3 EV steps by turning the control wheel.
-You can change the value by 1 EV steps by turning the control dial.
+- You can change the value by 1/3 EV steps by turning the front dial as well as by turning the control wheel.
+You can change the value by 1 EV steps by turning the rear dial.

 Menu item details

 - ISO AUTO:

 - Sets the ISO sensitivity manually.
 Selecting a larger number increases the ISO sensitivity.